 Taking over in 1972, Vince Davis had military experience as an intelligence officer and naval aviator (serving in Korea), along with previous academic appointments at Princeton, Dartmouth, and Denver.
 He served until 1993, leaving an unmistakable imprint on the School and the University.
 John Stempel served as a career Foreign Service officer in Guinea, Burundi, Zambia, and Iran, ultimately becoming Consul General in Madras (now Chennai), India.
 His regional focus was the Middle East.
 Stempel came to Patterson in 1988 from the US Naval Academy, was director from 1993 until 2003, and remained on the faculty through 2013.
 Ambassador Carey Cavanaugh led the Patterson School from 2006 - 2016.
 This followed a Foreign Service career centered on Europe, conflict resolution, and humanitarian efforts.
 In addition to Washington assignments at the State Department, Pentagon, and Capital Hill he was assigned to US diplomatic missions in Germany, the Soviet Union, Italy and Switzerland, serving in Moscow as Germany reunified and the Soviet Union dissolved.
 In 1992, he established the first US Embassy in Georgia and was later confirmed as Ambassador and special negotiator for Eurasian conflicts under Presidents Bill Clinton and George W. Bush.

-The Patterson School is currently led by Interim Director Dr. Kathleen Montgomery, a professionally trained economist who spent more than a decade leading USAID-funded trade projects as 'Chief of Party' before coming to the Patterson School.
+The Patterson School is currently led by Interim Director Dr. Kathleen Montgomery, a professionally trained economist who spent more than a decade leading USAID-funded trade projects before coming to the Patterson School.
 Dr. Montgomery has been with the Patterson School since 2014.